ukaea/overlap_checker/README.md

 ## `merge_solids`

 This tool glues shared parts of solids together.
-It works from verticies upto compound solid, merging any shared edges/faces as appropriate.
+It works from vertices upto compound solid, merging any shared edges/faces as appropriate.
 This is an intermediate step in our neutronics workflow and aims to produce output compatible with [occ_faceter][].